NaveenMaurya749/special-relativity-engine/documentation.md

 ## 3.3 body
 ### 3.3.0 Initializers

 ### 3.3.1 Members
 #### 3.3.1.1 rest_mass
+The mass of the body, in kg when it is at rest and not influenced by relativistic phenomena.

 #### 3.3.1.2 position
+A vector_3d that stores the position of the body relative to the current frame of reference, in Cartesian coordinates.

 #### 3.3.1.3 velocity
+Another vector_3d that stores the velocity of the body in Cartesian coordinates.

 ### 3.3.2 Methods
 #### 3.3.2.1 relativistic_mass(self)
 As the speed of a body increases and becomes comparable to the speed of light, its energy increases and in its own frame of reference, it is reflected in the form of mass given by the infamous mass-energy equivalence relationship